morinlab/lymphopedia/CASP8.md

 ## Overview

 Caspase-8 mutations are relatively rare but have been documented in various non-Hodgkin lymphomas (NHLs).
-One study found no CASP8 mutations in gastrointestinal lymphomas, suggesting that these mutations may not be prevalent in all lymphoma types (Yoo et al., 2007).
-Due to the rarity of these mutations, their role remains poorly understood.
-Loss of caspase-8 may promote lymphomagenesis by impairing cytokinesis and increasing chromosomal aberrations (Hakem et al., 2012).
+One study found no CASP8 mutations in gastrointestinal lymphomas, suggesting that these mutations may not be prevalent in all lymphoma types.<sup>1</sup> Due to the rarity of these mutations, their role remains poorly understood.
+Loss of caspase-8 may promote lymphomagenesis by impairing cytokinesis and increasing chromosomal aberrations.<sup>2</sup>

 ## Relevance tier by entity